uk000/goto/README.md

           <td rowspan="2"> "" </td>
         </tr>
         <tr>
-          <td>* This is used to getting initial configs and optionally report results to registry.
+          <td>* This is used to get initial configs and optionally report results to the Goto registry.
 See <a href="#registry-features">Registry</a> feature for more details.</td>
         </tr>
         <tr>
           <td rowspan="2"><pre>--locker={true|false}</pre></td>
-          <td> Whether this instance should report its results back to the Goto Registry instance. </td>
+          <td> Whether this instance should report its results back to the Goto Registry. </td>
           <td rowspan="2"> false </td>
         </tr>
         <tr>
-          <td>* An instance can be asked to report its results to registry in case the  instance is transient, e.g. pods.</td>
+          <td>* An instance can be asked to report its results to the Goto registry in case the  instance is transient, e.g. pods.</td>
         </tr>
         <tr>
           <td rowspan="2"><pre>--events={true|false}</pre></td>